HOME

 ROUTE DESCRIPTION

-The historical section of the Route, arranged into trails, starts in Aerodrome Road, Strandfontein and ends at the
+The historical section of the Route, arranged into ambles, rambles and trails now starts in Tokai and ends at the Cape Point lighthouse.

 Guided walks are also available in Kalk Bay, Fish Hoek Valley, Glencairn and Simon's Town.

-The whale watching/spotting section of the Route starts at offshore Strandfontein.
+The whale watching/spotting section of the Route starts at offshore Strandfontein and extends to Cape Point.
+The

 Some of the unique attractions that you will not see anywhere else include: